stefanpejcic/OpenPanel/README.md

 OpenPanel is available in two editions:

 - **[Community Edition](https://openpanel.com/product/openpanel-free-control-panel/)** is a free hosting control panel for up to 3 user accounts, suitable for VPS and private use.
-- **[Enterprise Edition](https://openpanel.com/product/openpanel-premium-control-panel/)** is a premiun version that ffers advanced features for user isolation and management, suitable for web hosting providers.
+- **[Enterprise Edition](https://openpanel.com/product/openpanel-premium-control-panel/)** is a premium version that offers advanced features for user isolation and management, suitable for web hosting providers.

 ## Supported OS